 That said, if you can’t stand the look of the JBuds and prefer an under exaggerated low-end you’ll ultimately be happier with Monoprice’s’ take on truly wireless earbuds, which are a surprisingly handsome pair of cheap earbuds.

 Still looking?
-Read up on our list of the best true wireless earbuds
+Read up on our list of the Best true wireless earbuds under $100

 Disclosure: We may receive affiliate compensation in connection with your purchase of products via links on this page.
 Even though we may receive compensation, we always give our honest opinions, findings, beliefs, or experiences on each product.
 See our ethics policy for more details.